victoriarovercrew/constitution/constitution.md

 Affiliate Memberships shall be open to any person, or Crew Member, who by reason of distance of travel, or other reason acceptable to the Crew, is unable to accept or continue the responsibility of Full, or Associate Membership.
 In the case of people who are not full members or ex Crew members, Affiliate Membership shall only be granted to the following:

-**4.3.1.1** Full Members of Rover Crews from outside Wellington
+**4.3.1.1** Full Members of Rover Crews from outside Wellington.

 **4.3.1.2** Any other person who is a current adult member of Scouts or Guides.

 **4.3.1.3** Any other person making an outstanding contribution to the activities or aims of the Crew, as defined by the executive committee.

 **4.3.2** Affiliate Membership shall otherwise be in accordance with clause 4.1, and the following:
-- **4.3.2.1** Affiliate Members will be expected to attend meetings and activities from time to time
+- **4.3.2.1** Affiliate Members will be expected to attend meetings and activities from time to time.
-- **4.3.2.2** Voting for Affiliate Members shall be in the same way as for associate members
+- **4.3.2.2** Voting for Affiliate Members shall be in the same way as for associate members.
 - **4.3.2.3** The number of Affiliate Members at the time of admission shall not exceed 30% of the total number of members of the Crew.

 ### 4.4	Other Membership Provisions: